Design and Technology at Lordsgate

 Food is also part of DT learning and throughout their primary education, children will get the chance to make a dish, trying it and improving the taste of it through the ingredients used in it.

 DT learning includes textiles, food, mechanical systems, electrical systems and computer aided design.
+Please see below an overview of DT learning for this academic year.

 See the pictures of our DT learning in school below, as well as the DT policy we follow in school.